-- Crutches are used initially after surgery for protection.
-For the first six weeks after surgery, your weight-bearing will be limited to "touch-down" or "toe-touch."
+Crutches are used initially after surgery for protection.
+Dr. Hess will tell you how much weight you can put down on your operative leg.
+For the first six weeks after surgery, your weight-bearing may be limited to "touch-down" or "toe-touch."
 This means you can rest the weight of your leg on the ground when standing, but do not transfer any of your weight onto the operative leg.
-You will need to use crutches. - A brace is typically applied to the leg after surgery.
+You will need to use crutches.

+- A brace is typically applied to the leg after surgery.
 This is to help protect the healing bone during the early part of your recovery.
-The brace is usually discontinued after 6 weeks, or when the bone is sufficiently healed

-- The brace should be left in place at all times after surgery, except during therapy, icing and while taking a shower.
-It should be worn during sleep. - Do not resume sports, use exercise equipment or perform strenuous physical activity (including lifting weights) until your surgeon says it is okay.
+The brace is usually discontinued after 6 weeks, or when the bone is sufficiently healed - The brace should be left in place at all times for the first two weeks after surgery, except during therapy, icing and while taking a shower.
+It should be worn during sleep for the first two weeks.
+Be careful if you get up at night and are not wearing the brace to avoid stumbling over cords/rugs and falling on your operative leg. - Do not resume sports, use exercise equipment or perform strenuous physical activity (including lifting weights) until your surgeon says it is okay.
 Timing of return to sports depends on several factors and will need to be discussed with your surgeon. - Return to work depends on your job requirements, specifics of your surgery and pain/swelling levels.
 This can be discussed at your follow-up appointment. - Physical therapy is prescribed after surgery.
 This is an important part of your recovery and we encourage patients to attend all physical therapy appointments. - Return to driving after surgery is okay once narcotic pain medication has been stopped and you are cleared by your surgeon.
 The length of time until patients are able to return to driving varies depending on the specific surgery and which leg is involved.